Fleming Votes Against Cybersecurity Bills For Not Protecting Personal Freedoms

-WASHINGTON, D.C. –Congressman John Fleming, M.D., released the following statement after voting in favor of H.R.
-2, the Medicare Access and CHIP Reauthorization Act of 2015, to permanently repeal Medi...Read More
+WASHINGTON, D.C. –Congressman John Fleming, M.D. released the following statement after voting against H.R.
+1560, the Protecting Cyber Networks Act and H.R.
+1731, the National Cybersecurity Protection...Read More

 Contradictory Messages from the Obama Administration on Tax Increases:"You don't raise taxes in a recession.”